arkency/posts/posts/2015-03-19-stream-pagination-in-gregs-event-store.md

 </p>

 Every stream in Event Store is represented as a paged feed.
 This is because reading from streams based on an AtomPub protocol.
 A paged feed is a set of feed documents where each document contains some part of a whole data.
 This is very useful solution when the number of information is very large.
 So basically in the ES reading a stream is a process of collecting events in small portions.
-You can find some information about this feature in main Event Store’s [documentation](http://docs.geteventstore.com/http-api/3.0.3/reading-streams/) but in my opinion It is described briefly.
-So this is why I decided to write the blog post.
+You can find some information about this feature in main Event Store’s [documentation](http://docs.geteventstore.com/http-api/3.0.3/reading-streams/) but in my opinion It is described very briefly.
+So this is why I decided to write this blog post.

 <!-- more -->

 ## How It works

 When you get stream data you receive information about links.
-Each link leads to different feed page which contains specified number of events.
+Each link leads to different a feed page which contains specified number of events.
 For the purposes of this post I created `paginationtest' stream with 43 events inside.
 (Creation of events I described in this [post](/2015/03/your-solid-tool-for-event-sourcing-eventstore-examples/)).
-Lets make fast request to get some data:
+Lets make a fast request to get some data:

 ```
 curl 'http://127.0.0.1:2113/streams/paginationtest' -H 'Accept: application/json'